 The Yahya Tim described to me was a sad figure, a sheep who had strayed into a wicked flock.
 Above all, he was easily manipulated.
 This, for me, was another puzzle.
 The Yahya I had encountered online, and the one Musa Cerantonio described, was nothing like a sheep, and no pathetic follower.
 He was not the boy his father described.
 At some point, Yahya had shape-shifted into a wolf, into a leader of men.

 In December 1983, John Thomas Georgelas was born into a wealthy family with a long military tradition.
 His grandfather Colonel John Georgelas was wounded twice in the Second World War and worked for the Joint Chiefs of Staff.
 Tim Georgelas spent three years in the U.S. Army, then accepted an Air Force commission to attend medical school.
 He retired as a colonel in 2001, and now practices radiology in a north-Dallas breast-imaging clinic.
-He is politically conservative, as is Martha, his short, dark-haired wife, whose Facebook cover photo shows her standing proudly in front of the George W. Bush Presidential Library, near downtown Dallas.
+He is politically conservative, as is Martha, his short, dark-haired wife, whose Facebook cover photo shows her standing proudly in front of the George W. Bush Presidential Center, near downtown Dallas.

-Whether the conversion was meant to spite his parents, or whether spite was just an ancillary benefit of his spiritual salvation, it is not possible to say.
+Whether the conversion was meant to spite his parents or whether spite was just an ancillary benefit of his spiritual salvation, it is not possible to say.
 But the timing is suggestive.
 When John uttered the Muslim declaration of faith, the ashes of the World Trade Center were barely cool.
 Anti-Muslim sentiment in America was reaching new highs, and in central Texas, conversion to Islam would have been a singular act of rebellion.

 John’s parents found his conversion to be a sign of mental weakness.
 “Every university town in this country has a mosque for one reason,” Tim told me.
 “Kids are away from home for the first time, vulnerable and subject to influence.
 They hear the message and they’re hooked, and that’s what happened to John.”
 John took the name Yahya, and sold his pickup truck to buy a plane ticket.
 In December 2001, the family received an email from Yahya announcing that he was in Damascus learning Arabic.